Test Environment: A Beginner’s Guide

 1. Integration Testing Environment

 Used to integrate individual software components and test the performance of the integrated system.
 Integration tests check that the system acts as it is meant to – according to requirements documents.

 In a DevOps setup, integration occurs multiple times a day, which means that the integration environment will be in near-constant use.
 Naturally, it has to be modulated to replicate the production environment as far as possible.

-2. Performance Testing Environment: Used to verify how the software performs against previously determined standards.
-These goals can range from response time, stability, compatibility to throughput, and concurrency.
+Used to verify how the software performs against previously determined standards.
+These goals can range from response time, stability, and compatibility to throughput and concurrency.
 It depends on what the app seeks to offer its users.

 Performance testing is a broad term and includes various test categories – load, stress, volume, breakpoint, and the like.
 Essentially, performance tests operate every feature and identify bottlenecks or restrictions in the user journey.

 Generally, performance tests require significant time and funds.
-Thus, it is best to set up the environment and run multiple tests at one go, usually when a major change has been implemented to the software.
+Thus, it is best to set up the QA environment and run multiple tests simultaneously, usually when a major change has been implemented to the software.
 It also makes sense to run performance tests before a software release cycle.

-Security testing environments are set up by both internal and external security experts, who study the software to determine which parts would likely be targeted and by which means such threats can come.
+Security testing QA environments are set up by internal and external security experts, who study the software to determine which parts would likely be targeted and by which means such threats can come.

 Chaos testing environments must be configured for scale and high availability.
 Testers often run chaos tests alongside performance tests, so it may be possible to perform both in the same interface.

 Setting up a test environment effectively can be challenging, especially if it must be set up for verifying technically dense software.
-As mentioned before, the best bet is to use real device-browser-OS combinations as soon as the software is in shape to be operated.
-Consider automating the process of integration and testing by implementing a CI/CD pipeline with a tool like Jenkins.
+As mentioned before, the best bet is to use real device-browser-OS combinations as soon as the software is ready to be operated.
+Consider automating the integration and testing process by implementing a CI/CD pipeline with a tool like Jenkins.